A musical first occurred when a mezzo soprano teamed up with a quantum supercomputer to produce a piece of music in three movements.

 Alexis Kirke of Plymouth University initiated the project.
 His composition was entitled Superposition.

 Kirke explained that it took two years to bring the performance to fruition.
-It got its premier at the Port Elliott Festival in Cornwall late last month.
+It got its premier at the Port Elliott Festival in Cornwall.

 Take a listen below and let us know what you think.